• Skip to Content

 All students must register before they can attend classes or use university facilities.
 Detailed instructions about registration will be provided to all students before the registration period each semester/term.
 If the student has not been notified at least two weeks before the start of classes for any fall or spring semester should immediately contact their respective academic department, and the Office of the Homewood Registrar.

-Graduate students who are funded and pursuing their degree work fulltime over the summer months need to register for at least 9 credits of their program's summer research course.
+Graduate students who are funded and who are planning to pursue their degree work fulltime over the summer months need to register for at least 9 credits of their program's summer research course.
 This includes nonresident students who are fully funded by their program over the summer.
 There is no tuition charge for an 800-level course in the summer.
-Please consult with your academic program for more information.
+Please consult with your academic program for more information

 Students who for any reason do not complete their registration until after the prescribed registration period are required to pay a late registration service fee.
 The late registration fee schedule is posted under Term Dates & Deadlines on the Office of the Homewood Registrar's website.
 Graduate students must obtain permission from the chair of their department to register after the second week of classes.